-AL EXHIBIT JUDGING: Saturday, August 10th 1722.
-Senior 16-21 from 9:00am-12:00pm (Draft Barn)
+Saturday before Fair from 9:00am-12:00pm (Draft Barn)

-YOUTH DRAFT HORSE SHOW:
+4-H/YOUTH DRAFT HORSES & DRAFT PONIES SHOW:

-- Tuesday, August 13th beginning at 8:00am (Draft Barn and Covered Arena) - Thursday, August 15th at 9:00am with Open Draft Horses (Covered Arena) Award for 1st place Rosettes for 1st-12tt
+Tuesday of Fair beginning at 8:00am (Draft Barn and Covered Arena)

+Tuesday of Fair at 9:00am with Open Draft Horses (Covered Arena)

-ANIMAL RELEASE: Animals may be removed from the fairgrounds Sunday, August 18th between 6:00am-8:00am.
+ANIMAL RELEASE: Animals may be removed from the fairgrounds Sunday after Fair between 6:00am -8:00am.
 Early removal is not permitted without a signed Early Release Form (available online or at the Fairgrounds Office).

-- 1. All exhibitors must enter in Division 2 1730.
-Farm Style Youth Cart 8-19 (Showmanship) - 2.
-All exhibitors must enter in Division 3 (Fitting & Showing) or Division 6 (Harnessing) - 3.
-Division 5 Pulling Contest: - a.
-To be held in conjunction with County Day Pull on Saturday (all rules from County Day Pull apply) - b.
-This Class can only be entered with the approval of all draft horse leaders and parents written approval. - c.
-Must have responsible adult hookers.d.
+1. All exhibitors must enter in Division 2 (Showmanship)

+2. All exhibitors must enter in Division 3 (Fitting & Showing) or Division 6 (Harnessing)

+3. Division 5 Pulling Contest:

+a.
+To be held in conjunction with County Day Pull on Saturday (all rules from County Day Pull apply) b.
+This Class can only be entered with the approval of all draft horse leaders and parents written approval.

+c.
+Must have responsible adult hookers.

+d.
 May trailer in for this event only.